JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 Total for ~5,000 scientists: **+450.0**

 ### 2 Humanity - long-term beneficiaries

+Context: General relativity revolutionized our understanding of the universe, enabling technologies like GPS and deepening human knowledge of the cosmos.

 - **ΔOS**: +0.00001 (Tiny per-person increase in survival odds via technological derivatives like GPS, understanding of cosmos)
 - **VSA**: 0.58 (Average)